Instability and breaking of internal waves in a horizontal shear layer: Results

 \subsection{Evolution for $k_x\geq 0$}

-The time evolution of $\zeta_x$ for three representative simulations in the case $k_x\geq 0$ is shown in figure \ref{fig:panels_liftup}.
+The time evolution of $\zeta_x$ for three representative simulations in the case $k_x\geq 0$ is shown in figure \ref{fig:panels_liftup} (simulations F3.0s0.25 and F3.0s0.75 are qualitatively similar to F6.0s0.25 and F6.0s0.75).
 Note that the left and right columns have parameter values corresponding to the linear calculations shown in figure \ref{fig:wkb}$(c)$ and $(d)$.
 As expected, the dynamics are fundamentally distinct from the wave trapping scenario explored in the previous section.
 In the special case $k_x=0$ shown in the left-hand column of figure \ref{fig:panels_liftup}, the shear flow does not affect the propagation of the wave so that the slope of phase lines is unchanged in $y$.
 However, as will shortly be explained, wave advection of mean momentum across the center of the shear layer leads to the local generation of vertical shear.
 The resulting shear instability creates velocity perturbations which correspond to the small-scale vorticity structures that emerge in the center of the shear layer in panel $(c)$.
 These local shear instabilities lead to thin layers of turbulence that persist even after the initial wave has passed through the shear layer completely.
+Curiously, there are noticeable variations in the development of shear instabilities at different vertical heights (most clearly seen around $z\approx 20$).
+Vorticity perturbations have a sufficiently large vertical extent such that it seems reasonable to suppose that the instabilities developing in one layer influence the dynamics of adjacent layers.
+We speculate that interactions between layers could quickly magnify initially small differences in the timing of instability onset in neighbouring layers that occur due to random fluctuations in the background noise field.

 When $k_x$ is strictly positive, refraction of the incoming wave is observed, though phase lines are now tilted towards the horizontal instead of the vertical direction, as seen in figure \ref{fig:panels_liftup}$(e)$ and $(i)$.
 Wave reflection caused by the shear leads to the generation of an interference pattern (seen most clearly in panel $e$) between the incident and reflected waves, complicating the subsequent dynamics.
 Note that the linear theory predicts a turning level at $y=0$ for both cases shown.
 The flow remains laminar for the smaller amplitude wave scenario; however, for larger initial wave amplitude, instabilities start to develop in the region where incident and reflected waves interact (panel $j$).
 Panel $(k)$ shows that subsequent instabilities in the form of classical Kelvin-Helmholtz billows develop towards the center of the shear layer, leading to greatly enhanced vorticity and eventually fully developed turbulence.